N1K340/CrewPackXP/README.md

 * Landing speedbrake calls.
 * Go around calls with PNF actively managing aircraft configuration.
 When pressing the TOGA clickspot on the MCP, the PNF will select flaps 20, select the gear up,   attempt to engage LNAV at 400ft AGL, select climb thrust at the acceleration height, attempt to engage VNAV or FLCH at Flap 0 speed if there is no valid VNAV path.
 * After shutdown, the ground crew will connect the GPU, open L1, fwd/aft cargo doors and bring the belt loaders to the aircraft.

+Hot Start Challenger 650:
+* Takeoff calls by both crew based on the FMS Speed entries with automatic engagement of FLCH at 1,000 ft AGL.
+Requires CDU 3 to be on Thrust Ref page.
+* Localiser and Glide Slope Calls if the APPR mode is armed.
+* Landing reverse calls
+* 1'000 ft to go on altitude captures.

 Prerequisite
 ============